-The digital world has created a generation who are thirsty for a sense of direction and search for material to help them think in different ways.
-They have a great hunger for advice about their professional lives, as well as intellectual and practical matters.
+The digital world has created a generation of people who are thirsty for a sense of direction and search for material to help them think in different ways.
+They are hungry for advice about their professional lives, as well as intellectual and practical matters.
 This opens the way for businesses to use their expertise to offer original thinking that inspires and guides.

 But many businesses are struggling to achieve this.
 Too much B2B content is bland and pointless, from telecoms companies writing indistinguishable pieces about the internet of things, to cyber-security firms saying the same old stuff about data breaches.
 There is so much stodgy, clichéd groupthink to wade through that the good stuff risks getting lost.
 If content isn’t truly outstanding, it just won’t get read.

 To cut through, businesses need to be brave and have a high tolerance for risk.
-They need a willingness to stand for something and not be afraid to have a voice.
+They need a willingness to stand for something and the courage to have a voice.
 If you look at most of what is written by management consultancies, their writers clearly don’t feel confident in expressing an opinion because it might get them into trouble.

 An area where many businesses go wrong is promoting their corporate entity rather than an individual working for that company.
 You probably don’t care what BMW thinks about interior design, but you may care what the head of interior design at BMW says about it.
 After all, humans relate to other humans.